EUDAT-DPMT/eudat.accounting.server/README.rst

 add a ``User Folder`` (available from the ``Add`` drop-down) where you define the users for this domain.

-Next, create one or several accounts within the domain.
+Next, create one or several *accounts* within the domain.
 Again these are just ``BTreeFolders`` but this time marked with ``eudat.accounting.server.interfaces.IAccount``

 That's it.
-Now, records can be added to these accouts using the client mentined above and records can be listed by invoking ``<base_url>/<domain_id>/<account_id>/listRecords``
+Now, records can be added to these accouts using the client mentioned above and records can be listed by invoking ``<base_url>/<domain_id>/<account_id>/listRecords``